christoforos-nikolaou/BC205/Projects/FinalProjects_2025.md

 5. **Implement a Predator-Prey Dynamic Modeling on a bacterial community**.
 (Dynamic Systems)
    **Background**: The Lotka–Volterra equations, also known as the Lotka–Volterra predator–prey model, are a pair of first-order nonlinear differential equations, frequently used to describe the dynamics of biological systems in which two species interact, one as a predator and the other as prey.
    **Details**: In this project you will be tasked with both obtaining the test data and implementing the model.
-   a.
-You are asked to check [MGnify](https://www.ebi.ac.uk/metagenomics) the metagenomics database of EBI and obtain time-series data with at least two different species with a predator-prey relationship (e.g, Predator: Bdellovibrio bacteriovorus, Prey: Escherichia coli).
+   a) You are asked to check [MGnify](https://www.ebi.ac.uk/metagenomics) the metagenomics database of EBI and obtain time-series data with at least two different species with a predator-prey relationship (e.g, Predator: Bdellovibrio bacteriovorus, Prey: Escherichia coli).
 The data need to be time-series so that you have the necessary data points to test the model.
-   b.
-Next, you will need to implement the Lotka-Volterra system of equations (see [here](https://mathworld.wolfram.com/Lotka-VolterraEquations.html)) on the data and identify the most likely parameters of the model.
+   b) Next, you will need to implement the Lotka-Volterra system of equations (see [here](https://mathworld.wolfram.com/Lotka-VolterraEquations.html)) on the data and identify the most likely parameters of the model.
 You may check [here](https://github.com/christoforos-nikolaou/BC205/blob/figures/LotkaVolterra.png) for some notation on the parameters you are asked to estimate.
-   c.
-Provide the code and relevant plots related to your models.
+   c) Provide the code and relevant plots related to your models.

 ---